 2.00-3.30 p.m.
 Wednesday 15th July : Kimbolton Castle, Cambridgeshire.

 From 1615-1950 Kimbolton was the seat of the Montagus; Earls and Dukes of Manchester.
-The house was substantially rebuilt between 1690 and 1720 including much work by Sir John Vanburgh; the 300th anniversary of whose death is being marked in 2026.
-The house combines the baroque, including murals by Pellegrini, with what Vanburgh termed “something of the castle air”.
+The house was substantially rebuilt between 1690 and 1720 including much work by Sir John Vanbrugh; the 300th anniversary of whose death is being marked in 2026.
+The house combines the baroque, including murals by Pellegrini, with what Vanbrugh termed “something of the castle air”.
 Kimbolton has been a school since 1950 and occasionally opens to the public but is in a little known corner of west Cambridgeshire north of Bedford. £22 per Person (there will be a maximum of 30 places for this visit).

 Bookings.